The Service Delivery Assessment

 What we found most appealing as long time veterans of the international DevOps movement was that the way to become a highest performer is to treat employees with respect, foster psychological safety, make them empowered, etc. Things typified as Westrum Generative culture.
 Both the company and the employees win?
 Incredible.

 We also want it to be fast.
 Spending days logging into systems and evaluating one continuous integration system versus another goes directly against the grain of what we’ve learned as deep participants in the DevOps movement: architecture matters more than technology.
-We designed the assessment keeping architectural principles in mind and were able to accomplish our goal: companies going through our process are fully evaluated within two weeks from paperwork signed to completion.
+We designed the assessment keeping architectural principles in mind and are able to accomplish our goal: companies going through our process are fully evaluated within two weeks from paperwork signed to completion.

-We see clearly how the product will become more valuable to our customers over time.
+We see clearly how the product has become more valuable to our customers over time.
 We have plans for making the information even more actionable.
 The more organizations we learn about, the better we are able to accomplish that goal.